Jay-study-nildana/developerprofile/README.md

 ## Welcome to my Coding Tutor Profile

-Hello, my name is Vijayasimha BR.
-Please, call me, Jay.
-This is my online profile aka resume.
+Tutor.
+Semi-Retired.
+Full name : Vijayasimha BR

-Get in touch with me via email : jay@thechalakas.com . vijayasimhabr@live.com
+Get in touch with me via email : jay@thechalakas.com . vijayasimhabr@live.com.

+You can simply Google or Bing my name, "Vijayasimha BR" to learn more about me.

 ## Traveling Hobby